coon42/uccnc-cpp-plugin/README.md

-# C++ binding plugin for UCCNC
+# Native C++ binding plugin for UCCNC

 ### Description ###
-- This UCCNC plugin allows implementing plugins in C++ instead of using any .NET language.
+- This UCCNC plugin allows implementing plugins in native C++ instead of using any .NET language.
-- The .NET assembly which is loaded by UCCNC only acts as a gateway between C++ dll and UCCNC .NET plugin interface
+- The .NET assembly which is loaded by UCCNC only acts as a proxy between C++ dll and UCCNC .NET plugin interface
 - The assembly loads the C++ dll after it got loaded by UCCNC

 ### How to use ###